 Brookline: Stoked Pizza Company

 It’s thoughtful for the folks at Stoked to have plopped some of Boston’s best pizza so close to the marathon route.
-Thanks to them, we can dip inside and grab a seat for wood-fired pies topped with everything from Italian sausage to chopped short rib to local mushrooms to hot honey.
+Thanks to them, we can dip inside and grab a seat for wood-fired pies topped with everything from Italian sausage to cheeseburger ingredients to hot honey.
+(There are ample vegan options, too.)
 But if we’d rather grab a box to go and take back to the crowd, well, that’s a possibility too—although you may have to slap away hands reaching for a slice of the Porky, loaded with applewood smoked bacon, pepperoni, and more.

 1632 Beacon St., Brookline, 617-879-0707, stokedpizzaco.com.

-Feel like keeping your options open?
-A short jaunt from where the runners stream through Audubon Circle, this Fenway-neighborhood food hall sits, stuffed with local vendors serving everything from fried chicken sandwiches to burgers to burritos to doughnuts in funky flavors.
-Grab a table inside or take ’em out to the spacious lawn, where there’s often some kind of special event going down.
+We’ve got a mega-guide to Fenway-area dining options, but if you feel like keeping your options open under a single roof?
+A short jaunt from where the runners stream through Audubon Circle, this Fenway food hall sits, stuffed with local vendors serving everything from fried chicken sandwiches to burgers to New Zealand-style ice cream.
+Grab a table inside or head out to the spacious lawn, where there’s often some kind of special event going down.

 Back Bay: Eataly